reachmakace/azurefundamentals/README.md

      2. Azure Monitor Alerts
      3. Application Insights

 # Core Architectural components of Azure
+**Physical Infrastucture**
 1. Azure regions - One of more data centers in a specific region
 2. Region pairs - Two regions with 300 miles apart
 3. Sovereign regions - Dedicated Azure instance and not connected to the main Azure instance (DoD, US Govern etc)
 4. Availability Zones - One of more datacenters in a region with standlone Power supply, cooling and network to provide resilency
-5. Azure datacenters - Group of server racks
+5. Azure datacenters - Group of server racks **Management Infrastucture**
+7. Azure resources - A resource is the basic building block of Azure.
+Anything you create, provision, deploy, etc. is a resource.
+Virtual Machines (VMs), virtual networks, databases,       cognitive services, etc. are all considered resources within Azure.
-6. Azure resources and Resource Groups - Contains one of more resources
+8. Resource Groups - Resource groups are simply groupings of resources.
-7. Subscriptions - Contains one or more resource groups
+9. Subscriptions - Contains one or more resource groups.
+Two types of subscription boundaries -> 1.
+Billing Boundary, 2.
+Access Control Boundary
-8. Management groups - Contains one or more subscriptions
+10. Management groups - Contains one or more subscriptions.
+Azure management groups provide a level of scope above subscriptions
-9. Hierarchy of resource groups, subscriptions, and management groups
+11. Hierarchy of resource groups, subscriptions, and management groups

 # Azure compute and networking services
+Compare compute types, including container instances, virtual machines, and functions virtual machine (VM) options, including VMs, Virtual Machine Scale Sets, availability sets, Azure Virtual Desktop Resources required for virtual machines
+Application hosting options, including Azure Web Apps, containers, and virtual machines virtual networking, including the purpose of Azure Virtual Networks, Azure virtual subnets, peering, Azure DNS, VPN Gateway, and ExpressRoute
+Public and private endpoints